sir-barchable/barchomat/README.md

 (VillageAnalyzer.java).
 If anything useful comes of it mail me at *sir.barchable@gmail.com*.

 If you're handy with stream capture tools like [tcpflow][2] you can help out with protocol analysis.
-We've described the protocol packet structure in a collection of JSON files, so no programming is required.
+We've described the protocol packet structure in a collection of [JSON files][4], so no programming is required.

 [1]: http://www.thekelleys.org.uk/dnsmasq/doc.html
 [2]: https://github.com/simsong/tcpflow
 [3]: https://github.com/sir-barchable/barchomat/releases/
+[4]: src/main/messages/messages.md